How to Choose the Right Fire Extinguisher for Your Home

 Electrical fires

-What is the Best Fire Extinguisher Type for Domestic Use?
+What is the Best Fire Extinguisher for Home Use?

 Best Fire Extinguisher Type for Domestic Use

-Powder fire extinguishers are most often recommended for domestic use.
+Powder fire extinguishers are the most often recommended home fire extinguishers.

-These fire extinguishers work by spraying a chemical-based powder that efficiently douses flames and puts out the fire’s source.
+These fire extinguishers spray a chemical-based powder that efficiently douses flames and puts out the fire’s source.
 Powder fire extinguishers are also called ABC extinguishers because they can be used in fire classes A, B, and C.

 Due to the chemicals in the powder used in these types of fire extinguishers, some surfaces in the home may be damaged.
 In an emergency, using powder fire extinguishers can also reduce visibility.